MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/Start-Services.md

     - `npm install`
     - `npm start`

-1. Press the **+** icon again in the Visual Studio Code **Terminal toolbar** to create a third terminal window. `cd` into the *client* folder and run the following commands to install the dependencies and start the client application.
+1. Press the **+** icon again in the Visual Studio Code **Terminal toolbar** to create a third terminal window. `cd` into the *client* folder and run the following commands to install the dependencies and start the web server.

     - `npm install`
     - `npm start`